bigseainc/gravityforms-hubspot/readme.txt

 == Changelog ==

 = 3.0.0 =
-* Support for HubSpot's switch to oAuth 2.0
+* [NEW] Support for HubSpot's switch to oAuth 2.0
-* Added minimum system requirements.
+* [NOTICE] Added minimum system requirements.
 Complete overhaul of structure into a Composer library.

 = 2.3.5 =
 * [NOTICE] Giving everyone a heads up to a potential site-breaking fix coming soon due to HubSpot's API changes.